 - Researchers and developers use registry data as the foundation for registry-enhanced or registry-based research, clinical trials, or post-market surveillance studies.

-You can read more about how MSQC and PC4 are top examples of using clinical data registries to achieve real-world quality improvement.
+If you want to know more, read this post about how MSQC and PC4 are top examples of quality improvement in healthcare.

 Clinical registries sponsored by medical specialty societies and patient advocacy organizations are proving to deliver tremendous value in tracking and measuring the effectiveness of medical devices and drugs.
 Medical device and pharmaceutical developers leverage registry data to gain insights into how their products actually perform in the real world.

-Today’s most successful registries use healthcare analytics technology that goes beyond data collection and data warehousing and plays a crucial role in advancing care and research.
+Today’s most successful clinical data registries use healthcare analytics technology that goes beyond data collection and data warehousing and plays a crucial role in advancing care and research.